GreptimeTeam/docs/docs/v0.4/en/reference/sql/create.md

 ) engine=mito with(ttl='7d', regions=10);
 ```

-Create a table with a specified storage engine that stores the data in Google Cloud Storage:
+Create a table that stores the data in Google Cloud Storage:

 ```sql
 CREATE TABLE IF NOT EXISTS temperatures(